Even though it’s a game, professional football is still a business and it provides lessons for all industries.

 Admittedly, I’m not a fan of the New England Patriots.
 But love them or not, business lessons can be learned from the Patriots.

-After the Patriots’ historic comeback win in Super Bowl LI, it’s worth noting their 21st century record of consistency: Five Vince Lombardi trophies, seven AFC Championships, and 14 AFC East titles.
+It’s worth noting their 21st century record of consistency: Six Vince Lombardi trophies, nine AFC Championships, and 16 AFC East titles.

 Obviously, the team has a winning formula for sustainable success.
 It all stems from enlightened management that focuses on adaptability and resilience.